Extended Isolation Forest for Distributed Spark/Scala Anomaly Detection

 • edge-case tests for degenerate splits, persistence, constant features, tiny datasets, seed reproducibility, and invalid parameter values

 The plots were especially useful.
 On simple two-dimensional datasets, standard Isolation Forest should show axis-aligned artifacts, and EIF should reduce them.
-That gives a quick visual check that the implementation has the expected qualitative behavior before reviewing lower-level code paths.
+That gives a fast visual check that the implementation has the expected qualitative behavior before reviewing lower-level code paths.

 The validation artifacts also caught real issues.